exciteproject/related-work.net/DataImport/BucketControl/README.md

 Apart from the small patch we did not modify s3cmd at all.
 CREDITS GO TO s3tools.org!

-You will have to run 's3cmd --configure' and enter yout amazon account details.
+You will have to run `s3cmd --configure` and enter yout amazon account details.

-The file list 's3_contentes.txt' will be used as a checklist, addings '#' on all lines which we have started to dowload.
+The file list `s3_contentes.txt` will be used as a checklist, addings '#' on all lines which we have started to dowload.
 We filled the file with a directory listing dating from October 2012.
-To update the list use the output of './s3cmd ls --add-header="x-amz-request-payer: requester" s3://arxiv/src/''
+To update the list use the output of

+`./s3cmd ls --add-header="x-amz-request-payer: requester" s3://arxiv/src/'`

 ## bucket_downloader.py